DC Animated Universe (comics): Adventures in the DC Universe

 Adventures in the DC Universe is the title of a comic book published by DC Comics.
 Following on from The Batman Adventures and Superman Adventures, Adventures in the DC Universe used the same "animated style" as seen in the DC Animated Universe, but focused on a rotating cast of characters from throughout the DC Universe.

-Most of the characters appearing in this series had yet to be seen in any DC Animated Universe series and, as such, their designs and histories were quite different from their appearances in the television series, such as Justice League.
-For example, Kyle Rayner often appears in this series, but he appears to be far less like his animated-series counterpart (who had not yet appeared on Superman: The Animated Series), and is more reflective, both visually and historically, of the character appearing in the regular DC Universe comics.
+Most of the characters appearing in this series had yet to be seen in any DC Animated Universe series and, as such, their designs and histories were different from their appearances in the television series, such as Justice League.
+For example, Kyle Rayner often appears in this series, but resembles his comics counterpart rather than his DCAU counterpart (who had not yet appeared on Superman: The Animated Series).

 Justice League Adventures / Justice League Unlimited

 Justice League Adventures is a DC comic book series featuring the Justice League, but set in the continuity (and style) of the television shows Justice League and Justice League Unlimited; as opposed to the regular DC Universe.

 It is a sister title to The Batman Adventures (based on Batman: The Animated Series) and Superman Adventures (based on Superman: The Animated Series).

-Justice League Adventures ran for 34 issues from 2002–2004 before being restarted under the title Justice League Unlimited (to match the recreation and renaming of the television series).
-The new title ran for 46 issues from 2004–2008 before being canceled in May 2008, ending the last production of the DC Animated Universe.
+Justice League Adventures ran for 34 issues from 2002 to 2004 before being restarted under the title Justice League Unlimited (to match the recreation and renaming of the television series).
+The new title ran for 46 issues from 2004 to 2008 before being canceled in May 2008, ending the last production of the DC Animated Universe.

 Justice League Infinity

-Justice League Infinity is a comic book continuation of the animated series Justice League Unlimited; the series will pick up where the original show ended and expand on loose ends that were left unsolved.
+Justice League Infinity is a comic book continuation of the animated series Justice League Unlimited.

-It debuted May 2021 in digital format and then physically released in July of the same year.
-The series is written by J. M. DeMatteis and James Tucker and illustrated by Ethan Beavers.
+It debuted May 2021 in digital format and physically released in July of the same year.
+The series is written by J. M. DeMatteis and James Tucker and illustrated by Ethen Beavers.